WingtraOne takes road surveys to the next level of speed, savings and safety

 Veeleid said there are as many as 200 similar companies providing the same services to the same region where Hades operates.
 But they rely on classical survey methods.
 In efforts to find new solutions, Veeleid and his team have proven that a drone like WingtraOne replaces all that time-intensive groundwork.

-A segment of the highway rendered from WingtraOne data as an orthomosaic (left) and a digital elevation model (right) offers rich insight, including highly-accurate location details and measurements.
+A segment of the highway rendered from WingtraOne data as a point cloud (left) and a digital elevation model (right) offers rich insight, including highly-accurate location details and measurements.

 It doesn’t make sense to go outside and walk for three to four hours and get about 500 points and make calculations, when I can take the drone and fly for a half an hour, process the data, and I get the same or better results than the ordinary way.